 When service has been suspended for nonpayment of a bill, the customer must pay a reconnect charge and all amounts in arrears, or make suitable payment arrangements with Central Lincoln, before service will be resumed.
 In addition, a deposit or additional deposit may be required.

 A customer who has disputed and disagrees with the outcome of a billing or claims decision, can appeal the decision to Central Lincoln’s Appeals Committee.
 The Appeals Committee is charged with considering all formal appeals of billing decisions and issuing a final decision on each appeal.
-Appeals should be in writing or by email submitted to email@example.com.
-Upon receipt by Central Lincoln’s Appeals Committee, Central Lincoln will investigate the appeal and report the results, in writing to the Customer within ten business days of receipt of appeal.
+Appeals should be in writing or by email.
+Upon receipt by Central Lincoln’s Appeals Committee, Central Lincoln will investigate the appeal and report the results in writing to the customer within ten business days of receipt of appeal.
 Decisions of the Appeals Committee are final.

-A customer who has an appeal pending with Central Lincoln will continue to receive service provided that: a.
-No evidence of theft of service tampering or fraud is discovered, and b.
-A bona fide appeal exists where the facts asserted by the customer may entitle the customer to service. c.
-The service has not already been disconnected.
+A customer who has an appeal pending with Central Lincoln will continue to receive service provided that: a) no evidence of theft of service tampering or fraud is discovered; b) a bona fide appeal exists where the facts asserted by the customer may entitle the customer to service; c) the service has not already been disconnected.
 Pending resolution of the appeal, the Customer’s obligation to pay undisputed and subsequent charges, continues.

 For service installation information, please see our Commercial Service Guidelines and Standards or our Single-Family Residential Guidelines and Standards.

 A meter located on or near your home or business measures the amount of electricity you use.
 Central Lincoln will furnish, install and maintain all meters and related equipment defined in Central Lincoln’s Electric Service Guidelines and Standards.
 You’re required to provide access to the meter and we ask that you report any obvious damage or safety concerns.